hovermind/Raplin/branching.md

 ## When
 * when replaces the `switch` (and `else...if`) operator of C-like languages
+* no break statements are needed in the end of each case block
+* else branch is evaluated if none of the other branch conditions are satisfied (default)
 * when can be used either as an expression or as a statement
 * if when is used as an expression, the else branch is mandatory
-* else branch is evaluated if none of the other branch conditions are satisfied (default)
 ```
 when (x) {
     1 -> print("x == 1")